DeriFirgiawan/DeriFirgiawan/README.md

 ### Hi there 👋

 I am Deri Firgiawan from Bandung, West Java, Indonesia.
-I am a Software Engineer who loves coffee, cats, and learns about technology.
+I am a Software Developer who loves coffee, cats, and learns about technology.
 And I am open to freelance work

 - 🔭 I'm currently learning on android jetpack compose
 - 👯 I’m looking to collaborate on website development or Mobile Development with Backend or UI/UX